 - 8. Once the downstream rod has been removed, carefully pull apart the piston assembly, making sure to slowly and evenly release the spring tension on the poppet.
 Once the downstream piston ring has been removed from the piston assembly, the bushings within the piston can be inspected and replaced if necessary. - 9.
-Once the downstream piston ring has been removed, this will enable removal of the piston poppet, poppet spring and the urethane spacer.
+Once the downstream piston ring has been removed, this will enable removal of the piston poppet, poppet spring and the PTFE spacer.
 See Figure 5.10. - 10.
 Once the piston assembly has been disassembled, replace the seals and the rider bands.
 Inspect the spring, the poppet and the piston assembly for visual defects.
 When installing the seals, make sure of the direction that the seals are facing.
 See detail in Figure 5.11.
 If the seals are not facing the correct direction, it will cause issues during proving. - 11.
 Rebuild the piston assembly, repeating the above steps in reverse order, taking care to lightly grease all surfaces as the unit is pieced back together. - 12.
 Before placing the piston back into the prover, make sure to protect the piston rod so as not to damage the rod threads or the barrel surface. - 13.
-When installing the piston assembly back into the prover, lubricate the bevel between the inlet spool and the measurement section of the barrel, and take care to keep the piston rod even so as not to "roll" a seal upon pushing the assembly into the barrel. - 14.
+When installing the piston assembly back into the prover, lubricate the bevel of the barrel, and take care to keep the piston rod centered so as not to "roll" a seal upon pushing the assembly into the barrel. - 14.
 Once the piston is in place, reinstall the downstream flange, the downstream seal assembly and the upstream seal assembly.
 If necessary, reconnect the temperature and pressure sensors.

-Figure 5.9 - Piston Assembly Exploded View
+Figure 5.11 - Seal Installation